-The closing date for receipt of applications is November 10, 2010 at 5:00 p.m.
+The closing date for receipt of applications is January 17, 2012 at 11:59 p.m.
 Eastern Standard Time (EST).
-To be considered timely, electronic applications must be transmitted and time-stamped at www.Grants.gov by the closing date and time.
-Applications received after the closing date and time will not be considered.
+To be considered timely, electronic applications must be transmitted and time-stamped at www.Grants.gov by the closing date.
+Applications received after the closing date will not be considered.